James Collins (nutritionist)

 James Nicholas Collins (born 1981) is a sports nutritionist, author, strategist and commentator.
 He is best known for his former role as Head of Nutrition at Arsenal Football Club.

 Current work

-He is the founder and managing director of Intra Performance Group, an international consultancy working with prominent organisations in elite sport and entertainment, including Chelsea Football Club.
-He was a project lead for the 2020 UEFA Expert Group Statement on Nutrition in Elite Football, bringing together an international team of 31 researchers and practitioners to deliver the best-practice guidelines within football.
+He is the founder and managing director of INTRA Performance Group, an international consultancy working with elite performers and organisations in elite sport and entertainment, including Chelsea Football Club.
+He was a project lead for the UEFA Expert Group Statement on Nutrition in Elite Football, bringing together an international team of 31 researchers and practitioners to deliver the best-practice guidelines within football.
 This landmark process included Arsène Wenger delivering ‘The Coaches Perspective on Nutrition’.
+Collins was commissioned by FIFA to deliver a masterclass on the evolution of nutrition in world football within its expert knowledge centre.

 Elite football

 Collins worked as a consultant for France national football team for their 2018 FIFA World Cup winning campaign and in 2014, worked as part of the backroom staff of the England national football team for the 2014 FIFA World Cup in Brazil.
 He was responsible for players hydration, dietary needs and supplementation.
 He worked as Head Nutritionist at Arsenal Football Club for seven seasons from 2010–17, developing the club’s first nutrition service.